nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to for the whole contact list
+1. User requests to list the whole contact list
 2. contHACKS displays the whole contact list

 Use case ends.